hansroh/skitai/README.rst

   <hr>
   <div>{{ aquests }}</div>

-Above producer can make requests as same as was object except first argument is identical request name (reqid).
+Above proxy can make requests as same as was object except first argument is identical request name (reqid).
 Compare below things.

   * was.get ("https://pypi.python.org/pypi/skitai")
   * AsyncRequest.get ('skitai', "https://pypi.python.org/pypi/skitai")

 This identifier can handle responses at executing callback. reqid SHOULD follow Python variable naming rules because might be used as template variable.

-You MUST call AsyncRequest.done(content_to_send) finally, and if you have chunk content to send, you can call AsyncRequest.push(chunk_content_to_send) for sending middle part of contents before calling done ().
+You MUST call ResProxy.done(content_to_send) finally, and if you have chunk content to send, you can call ResProxy.push(chunk_content_to_send) for sending middle part of contents before calling done ().

 *New in version 0.25.2*